 There are circumstances in which a student's learning needs, numbers of students in a class, or the challenge of specific subject matter call for support in instruction.
 In these situations, support is provided in the form of the Learning Consultant, volunteers, and/or supplemental instructional resources.
 The Learning Consultant works with parents of students with diagnosed disabilities to keep all records current.
+The Dean of Students serves as a liaison between the students and the faculty for academic success by fostering organization and planning when a student is absent or faces a lack of motivation.

-When it is not possible for a special needs student to succeed within the learning environment of St. Joseph School, it is only fair to the student, the student's parents, our faculty, and the other students to consider other academic options.
+When it is not possible for a special needs student to succeed within the learning environment of Saint Joseph School, it is only fair to the student, the student's parents, our faculty, and the other students to consider other academic options.